Redundancy Is All You Need (for CSP Sparsification): Predicates with Unresolved Non-Redundancy

-If one applies the gadget reduction where the last coordinate of $Q$ is set to $0$, then this reduced version of $Q$ is equal to $\BCK_{\B}$ up to a permutation of the coordinates.\footnote{In fact, \cite{lagerkvist2020Sparsification}'s combinatorial interpretation of $Q$ inspired our definition of $\BCK_{\B}$.} Thus, $\NRD(Q, n) \ge \NRD(\BCK_{\B}, n) \ge \NRD(\BCK, n)$.
+If one applies the gadget reduction where the last coordinate of $P_{\textsc{LW}}$ is set to $0$, then this reduced version of $P_{\textsc{LW}}$ is equal to $\BCK_{\B}$ up to a permutation of the coordinates.\footnote{In fact, \cite{lagerkvist2020Sparsification}'s combinatorial interpretation of $Q$ inspired our definition of $\BCK_{\B}$.} Thus, $\NRD(P_{\textsc{LW}}, n) \ge \NRD(\BCK_{\B}, n) \ge \NRD(\BCK, n)$.
 Thus, again, it suffices\footnote{However, to answer the open question in \cite{lagerkvist2020Sparsification}, we would need to show that $\BCK$ has no near-linear kernelization algorithm, however every instance of $\BCK$ is satisfiable by assigning all $1$'s.
-Such trivialities can be circumvented by considering a variant such as $\widehat{\BCK} := \{120,201,021,210,102\}$.} to prove that $\BCK$ has non-linear non-redundancy to prove that $Q$ has non-linear non-redundancy.
+Such trivialities can be circumvented by considering a variant such as $\widehat{\BCK} := \{120,201,021,210,102\}$.} to prove that $\BCK$ has super-linear non-redundancy to prove that $P_{\textsc{LW}}$ has super-linear non-redundancy.

-\begin{remark} The reason why $Q$ has an extra tuple compared to $\BCK_{\B}$ is due to how \cite{lagerkvist2020Sparsification} constructed the predicate.
-Like \cite{bessiere2020Chain}, they also showed that $Q$ cannot be a gadget construction from Mal'tsev predicates (in fact, \cite{lagerkvist2017Kernelization} appears to be the first work to develop this technique).
-However, the style of argument they used (in some sense a ``depth 2'' circuit refutation) was only strong enough to work with $Q$ but not $\BCK_{\B}$.
-In contrast, the argument used by \cite{bessiere2020Chain} for $\BCK$ has depth 3. \end{remark}
+\begin{remark} The reason why $P_{\textsc{LW}}$ has an extra tuple compared to $\BCK_{\B}$ is due to how \cite{lagerkvist2020Sparsification} constructed the predicate.
+Like \cite{bessiere2020Chain}, they also showed that $P_{\textsc{LW}}$ cannot be a gadget construction from Mal'tsev predicates (in fact, \cite{lagerkvist2017Kernelization} appears to be the first work to develop this technique).
+However, the style of argument they used (in some sense a ``depth 2'' circuit refutation) was only strong enough to work with $P_{\textsc{LW}}$ but not $\BCK_{\B}$.
+In contrast, the argument used by \cite{bessiere2020Chain} for $\BCK$ has depth 3.
+Such circuits are studied in much more detail in \cite{brakensiek2025richness}. \end{remark}

 \paragraph{Known Bounds for $\NRD(\BCK, n)$.} We now shift our focus to discussing what is currently known about $\NRD(\BCK, n)$.
 Since $\BCK$ is nontrivial, we know that $\NRD(\BCK, n) = \Omega(n)$, which is still the best known lower bound to date.